gongahkia/yuho/doc/KANBAN.md

             3. Referencing the eye of agamotto which Dr Strange used to view all possible timelines
             4. Similar to Prof Alex Woon's enumeration of all possible paths for S415 Cheating in his textbook
             5. ![](https://upload.wikimedia.org/wikipedia/en/a/af/Eye_of_Agamotto.jpg)
-        14. ASSERT *(for testing validity of an outcome depending on a specified scenario)*
-            1. Consider whether this is truly necessary
-            2. If Yuho's purpose is just to generate RIGHTFUL representations of statutes then transpile to diagrammatic representations
-        15. EXCEPTION
+        13. EXCEPTION
             1. Called by EXCEPTION STATUTE <existing_statute_rule>
             1. Include this if it won't bloat the existing IF ELSEIF IF AND ONLY IF syntax
             2. Used to specify exceptions to an existing statute that has already been defined, allows for easier grouping
             3. Exceptions will be linked as an array of exceptions that are checked back-end when a propositional formula is evaluted and handled through AGAMOTTO and ASSERT
-    2. Possible keywords to include
-        1. CAN, MUST
+        14. ASSERT *(for testing validity of an outcome depending on a specified scenario)*
-            1. CAN is a possible consequence
+            1. Consider whether this is truly necessary
-            2. MUST is a compulsary consequence
-        2. OBITER, RATIO, PRIMARY, SECONDARY, LEGISLATION
-        3. REFERENCES
+            2. If Yuho's purpose is just to generate RIGHTFUL representations of statutes then transpile to diagrammatic representations
-        4. Consider incorporating STRUCT as the singular flexible datatype anyway to define further nuanced relationships
+        15. Consider incorporating STRUCT as the singular flexible datatype anyway to define further nuanced relationships
             1. See Yuho v2.0 for how it handles structs
             2. In that structs can represent multiple datatypes in other languages like
                 1. Array